COSC3020/isomorphism-nodes-noahcanen/README.md

 Graphs A and B are not isomorphic because they have a different number of vertices.

+Therefore, 2 isomorphic graphs must have the same number of vertices so that each vertex can be mapped onto a corresponding vertex in the other graph.

 For this assignment, I used the resource of https://en.wikipedia.org/wiki/Complete_graph, https://github.com/COSC3020/isomorphism-connectivity-noahcanen

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."